If your savings are shuffling along like a zombie at a deathly low rate, here are five things you can do to bring them back to life –

-Most competitively-priced easy access accounts are propped up by a temporary bonus – and when it vanishes, usually after 12 months, the rate flatlines.
+A number of competitively-priced easy access accounts are propped up by a temporary bonus – and when they vanish, usually after 12 months, the rate flatlines.

 Some savings accounts may not be dead at all – but old and forgotten.
 If you’ve ever changed your address or name, or you had an account as a child, you may still have cash in lost accounts.

 uses the tracing systems of the British Bankers’ Association (BBA), National Savings & Investments (NS&I) and the Building Societies Association (BSA), and can you help track down old bank, building society and NS&I accounts.
 Mylostaccount.org.uk

 using as much information as possible about your old names and addresses and you could reclaim any lost cash.
 The service can take up to three months, but has recovered more than £645million since launching in 2008. a few forms 3.
 Shield your savings from the vampiric taxman